ibm-cloud-docs/activity-tracker/archiving-at-monitor.md

 ### {{site.data.keyword.at_short}} service
 {: #archiving-at-monitor-prereqs-at}

+- You must have an {{site.data.keyword.at_short}} instance provisioned that receives events from the COS bucket that you use for archiving.
+Normally this instance is in the same region as the COS bucket.

 - **You must have a paid service plan** for the {{site.data.keyword.at_full_notm}} service.
 [Learn more](/docs/services/activity-tracker?topic=activity-tracker-service_plan#service_plan).

-- Check that your user ID has permissions to launch the web UI and create views and alerts in the Frankfurt {{site.data.keyword.at_short}} instance.
+- Check that your user ID has permissions to launch the web UI and create views and alerts in the {{site.data.keyword.at_short}} instance.
 The following table lists the minimum roles that a user must have to be able to launch the {{site.data.keyword.at_full_notm}} web UI, and manage resources:

 | Role                      | Permission granted            |
 |---------------------------|-------------------------------|